not-so-fat/photo_organizer_py/README.md

 - Put all RAW+JPEG files in a directory
     - RAW and JPEG should have the same name except for extension, i.e. "A.JPG" and "A.RAF"
     - Extension is configurable
-- Open the app and rate photos as one of "Excellent" / "OK" / "EDIT" / "BAD"
+- Open the web app and rate photos as one of "Excellent" / "OK" / "EDIT" / "BAD"
 - App move files based on rating

 | Rating    | RAW Destination | JPEG destination |